Demarsch/self-driving-car-sim/README.md

 ## Technology Stack

-The whole application is built using client-side only technologies (HTML, CSS, JavaScript) thus can be easily launched locally.
+The whole application is built using client-side only technologies (HTML, CSS, JavaScript) thus requires no special deployment.

 The environment is built using [matter.js](http://brm.io/matter-js/) physics engine and utilizes [Technostalgic](https://github.com/Technostalgic) implementation of [raycasting algorithm](https://github.com/Technostalgic/MatterJS_Raycast).